2c-indore/explore-indore-fe/Readme.md

 3. Start development server: `npm run start`
 4. The app will be running at `http://localhost:3000`

+Note: Some of the dependencies are a little old, as a result, there might be weird looking messages when running `npm install`.
+We will be fixing them at a later date.

 ### Contributing guide
 We will be using the git-flow based model to manage changes to the app.